Are you getting ready to climb the foothills of the Rocky Mountains?

 - Capacity not as great as advertised.

 This daypack is clearly designed with the traveler in mind, whether they are moving by vehicle or by foot.
-The lightweight nylon materials offer some protection from the weather and tears, and the smaller size is ideal for use in airplanes, cars and trains.
+The lightweight materials offer some protection from the weather and tears, and the smaller size is ideal for use in airplanes, cars and trains.
+The ability to pack into itself is a major plus when wanting to pack in a larger bag.

-If you’re looking for a great day pack that is perfectly suited for the traveler or hiker, this is a fantastic choice based on its security features and overall lightweight design.
+If you’re looking for a great day pack that is perfectly suited for the traveler or hiker, this is a fantastic choice based on its lightweight design and packability.

 - Lightweight design